olikelly00/scaling-data-infra/README.md

 **Understanding What to Upgrade**:
  - **CPU**: if the program runs on a faster CPU, it's more efficient.
  - **Memory (RAM)**: some DBs hold most of their data in memory to help with faster data retrieval.
-More memory = more better performance.
+More memory = better performance.
   - **I/O**: Critical for frequent reads/writes to disk, calling APIs, or read/writes to remote databases

 **Limitations of Vertical Scaling**: